 Introduction to PostgreSQL Triggers

-PostgreSQL trigger will be associated with a specific view or table; it will execute with a specified function when a certain event occurs.
-PostgreSQL trigger is used to execute the specified events at a specific time using events.
-PostgreSQL trigger will invoke automatically when any event (Insert, Update or delete) occurs on a table or views.
-To create a new trigger in PostgreSQL, we need to define the trigger function first, and then we have binding this trigger function to the specified table.
+PostgreSQL Triggers will be associated with a specific view or table; it will execute with a specified function when a specific event occurs.
+Utilizing events, a PostgreSQL trigger executes particular events at a predetermined time.
+PostgreSQL trigger will invoke automatically when any event (Insert, Update, or delete) occurs on a table or views.
+To create a new trigger in PostgreSQL, we need to define the trigger function first, and then bind this trigger function to the specified table.

 Syntax and Parameters of PostgreSQL trigger

-Create a trigger statement is used to create a new trigger in PostgreSQL.
-The trigger will occur when any particular or specific event occurs on a table or view.
+You use the “CREATE TRIGGER” statement to create a new trigger in PostgreSQL.
+The trigger will occur when any particular event occurs on a table or view.

 Syntax